curityio/azure-apim-oauth-proxy/README.md

 ## Policy

 For readability, the policy was added to this repository in its XML format.
 It uses placeholders, such as `{{OAuthProxy-AllowTokens}}` to access a named value of the API Management Service.
 Most of the parameters of the template result in a named value that can be accessed within the policy.

+The policy supports Cross-Origin Resource Sharing (CORS) to allow cross-domain calls from browser-based clients.
+The provided CORS snippet from Microsoft takes care of setting the corresponding headers, in particular it returns the appropriate Access-Control headers for preflight requests.
+Note that the configuration uses wildcards for allowed methods and headers, but the responses contain explicit values.
+That is according to the specifications which prohibits the use of wildcard values together with `allow-credentials=true`.
+The policy takes care of the details.